Kitware/vtk-examples/src/Python.md

 | Example Name | Description | Image |
 | -------------- | ------------- | ------- |
+[BlankPoint](/Python/StructuredGrid/BlankPoint) | Blank a point of a vtkStructuredGrid.
 [SGrid](/Python/StructuredGrid/SGrid) | Creating a structured grid dataset of a semi-cylinder.
 Vectors are created whose magnitude is proportional to radius and oriented in tangential direction.

 #### vtkStructuredPoints